Westfield River near Norwich Bridge Massachusetts

 Local plan

-Start with the Huntington gauge and MassWildlife catch-and-release map, then pick one public access corridor such as the East Branch, Upper Westfield WMA, or C.M.
+Start with the Huntington gauge and MassWildlife catch-and-release map, then pick one public access area such as the East Branch, Upper Westfield WMA, or C.M.
 Gardner area.

 Backup water